lukkeutgens/Homelab/proxmox/backups.md

     - Cluster size: 64 KB (default)
 5. When done, you can use the USB-stick to backup a full bare-metall

+### 2.2 Take the backup with Rescuezilla
 Now take a backup off the Proxmox server:
 1. Shutdown the server
+2. Remove the external SSD
-2. Insert the Rescuezilla USB-stick
+3. Insert the Rescuezilla USB-stick
-3. Startup the server and go into the boot-menu (F7 for my Slimbook One)
+4. Startup the server and go into the boot-menu (F7 for my Slimbook One)
-4.
+5. Choose the USB-stick with Rescuezilla on
+6.